virtualdataset/metagen-docs/docsrc/content/sketches/function_graph_kernel.md

 - The function graph segments referenced in the *dependency tracking register* should be ordered so that upstream segments always occur before their respective downstream segments.
-- As a design invariant, a given FGK should be initialized with all output fields current with respect to the default coordinates.
+- A given FGK should be initialized with all output fields current with respect to the default coordinates.
+This also serves as a runtime validation of the kernel.
 - When an input coordinate is set to the same value as it was previously set to, the FGK should disregard setting any flags for field invalidation.

 ## Using Dependency Data

-This graph shows both the effect of tracking change flow for unary functions as well as an implied bi-function.
+The above graph shows both the effect of tracking change flow for unary functions as well as an implied bi-function.
 If either the *seed* or the *cycle* value are changed, then one of the inbound paths to *user_id* is affected.
 Further, it is specific which one is affected, although in the case of a bi-function, both inputs must be used again for